dotnet/android/Documentation/guides/BuildProcess.md

   This is equivalent to `adb shell am force-stop @PACKAGE_NAME@`.

   Added in Xamarin.Android 10.2.

+- **Uninstall** &ndash; Uninstalls the package from the default device or virtual device.

 - **UpdateAndroidResources** &ndash; Updates the `Resource.designer.cs` file.
 This target is usually called by the